yashverma13/IWPCT/README.md

 4-You can open any game and you just play that game.

 Team Members:
-Yash Verma - Developer
+Yash Verma - Developer.
-Prince Varshney - Data Set and Content
+Prince Varshney - Data Set and Content.
-Wantakumar Oinam - Desining and Testing
+Wantakumar Oinam - Desining and Testing.